gruntwork-io/boilerplate/README.md

   way to do a for-loop over a range of numbers.
 * `keys MAP`: Return a slice that contains all the keys in the given MAP.
 Use the built-in Go template helper `.index` to look up these keys in the map.
+* `shell CMD`: Execute the given shell command and render whatever that command prints to stdout.

 ## Alternative project generators